ydb-platform/benchhelpers/tpcc/ydb/README.md

 1. Helper scripts located in this directory.
 Execute them on any random machine.
 2. TPC-C clients, which can be executed on the same machine as the helper scripts.
 However, for a reasonable YDB cluster, it is recommended to have multiple machines running the TPC-C clients.
 Please, check hardware [requirements](https://github.com/ydb-platform/benchbase#hardware-requirements) for TPC-C clients.
 3. A running YDB cluster.
 While it can be on the same machines where the TPC-C client is executed, we strongly advise having separate machines for the YDB cluster.

-Prerequisites to run helper scripts:
-1. Install pssh.
-2. Install the ydb, numpy and requests Python packages using `pip3 install ydb numpy requests`.
-3. [Download](https://ydb.tech/en/docs/downloads/) the latest YDB CLI and place it somewhere in your PATH.
 4. Prepare a file containing a list of TPC-C hosts (separated by new lines) to run the TPC-C client on.
 Note that if your machine has multiple cores, you can run multiple instances of TPC-C on the same machine.
 For example:

 ```